 Yardley has a long, colourful history that few modern brands can rival.

-It is a heritage we are proud of, which helps to inform, define and inspire the way we operate today.
-Yardley’s story is uplifting and compelling, it sets us apart from the well established competition, and is the perfect foundation on which to consolidate our business.
+It is a heritage we are proud of, which helps to inspire the way we operate today.
+Yardley’s story is uplifting and compelling, it sets us apart from competition, and is the perfect foundation on which to consolidate our business.

-Contemporary products such as refreshing body sprays, body lotions and shower crèmes have joined more traditional essentials such as talcum powders and soaps.
+Contemporary products such as refreshing body sprays, body lotions, roll-on’s and hair creams have joined more traditional essentials such as talcum powders and soaps.

 Consistency has been the main reason people trust us.
 That, and of course, the fact that quality never goes out of fashion.